Q. What is CID’s mission?

 Q. How is CID organized?

-A. CID is organized into six major subordinate organizations: 202nd MP Group (CID), 3rd MP Group (CID), 6th MP Group (CID), 701st MP Group (CID), U.S. Army Criminal Investigation Laboratory and the U.S. Army Crime Records Center.
+A. CID is organized into five major subordinate organizations: 3rd MP Group (CID), 6th MP Group (CID), 701st MP Group (CID), U.S. Army Criminal Investigation Laboratory and the U.S. Army Crime Records Center.

 Q. Where are the CID major subordinate organizations located?

 A. CID Headquarters is located at Quantico, Virginia, and is co-located with the U.S. Army Crime Records Center and 701st MP Group (CID).
-The 3rd MP Group (CID) Headquarters is at Fort Gillem, Georgia; 6th MP Group (CID) is at Fort Lewis, Wash.; 202nd MP Group (CID) is at Kleber Kaserne in Kaiserslautern, Germany; and the U.S. Army Criminal Investigation Laboratory is located at the Gillem Enclave in Georgia.
+The 3rd MP Group (CID) Headquarters is at Hunter Army Airfield, Georgia; 6th MP Group (CID) is at Fort Lewis, Wash.; and the U.S. Army Criminal Investigation Laboratory is located at the Forest Park, Georgia.

 Q. Why can’t CID provide information about open cases?